imgag/ngs-bits/doc/NGSD/installation.md

 This document describes the installation of the NGSD database and the GSvar tool.
 The installation instructions are based on Ubuntu 14.04 LTS, but should work similarly on other Linux distributions.

+These instructions assume that the installation is performed as root.
+If that is not the case, you have to prepend `sodo ` to all commands that need root privileges.

 ## (0) Installation of dependencies

 First we need to make sure that we have all packages required the rest of the installation: